tapan-samal/Interview-Questions/JavaScript.md

       > Storing client side Tokens.
     </p>

-   <h3 class="vvi">88.
+   <h3>90.
 What are the differences between Local storage and Session Storage in HTML5…?
 Imp</h3>
     <p>
        Local storage and Session storage are two web storage by HTML5 that allow to store data by the users locally. <br />
        They are similar in many ways but have some few key differences: <br /><br />
        Local Storage: <br>
       > Data stored in localStorage is accessible across multiple windows and tabs of same origin(domain). <br />
-      > Data stored in localStorage persists even after the browser is closed or reopened. <br>
+      > Data stored in localStorage persists even after the browser is closed or reopened, there is no expiration time. <br>
       > Data remains available in local storage until manually cleared by the user or removed programmatically. <br />
       > Local Storage offers a larger storage limit compared to Session Storage. <br /><br />
        Session Storage: <br>
-      > Data stored in sessionStorage is specific to a particular browsing session and accessible only within the same window. <br>
+      > Data stored in sessionStorage is specific to a particular browsing session and accessible only within the same window or tab. <br>
       > Data stored in sessionStorage is cleared automatically, when browser window or tab is closed. <br />
       > Data stored in sessionStorage is temporary and available only for the duration of the browsing session. <br />
       > Session Storage has a smaller storage limit compared to Local Storage. <br>
       > Session storage may be a better option for projects that handle sensitive information.
     </p>

-   <h3>89.
+   <h3>91.
 Explain about different methods applying to Local storage and Sessionstorage...?</h3>
     <p>
        Methods of Local Storage : <br />
       > localStorage.setItem(key, value): Stores a key-value pair in local storage. <br />